KadanCviel/ChatServer_and_ChatClient/README.md

 run the "server" then run the "clients"

 For compilation install "cygwin" and select "gcc" package to be install

-//$./server.exe PORT_NUM    (if the parameter is missing it will use 8888 as PORT_NUM)
+$./server.exe PORT_NUM    (if the parameter is missing it will use 8888 as PORT_NUM)
-//$./server.exe 7777
+$./server.exe 7777
-// use cygwin1.dll (take sygwin dll x86  and not 64_x86 dll)in the same folder.
+ use cygwin1.dll (take sygwin dll x86  and not 64_x86 dll)in the same folder.
-// from cmd> line.
+ from cmd> line.
-// >server.exe PORT_NUM
+ >server.exe PORT_NUM

 for runninng:

-cmd
+type "cmd"
 cd c:\MyData\Server_Client\Client
 client.exe